 Why are the Sierra Nevada mountains famous?

 The Sierra Nevada mountains are well-known for their snowy peaks and breathtaking beauty.
-There are many hiking trails as well as winter sports such as skiing and snowboarding.
+There are many hiking trails as well as winter sports, such as skiing and snowboarding.

 If you want to ski and snowboard, you can visit Lake Tahoe, which is close to the Sierra Nevada mountains.
-In addition, the region has giant Sequoias that grow over 700 ft high.
+In addition, the region has giant Sequoias that grow over 700 feet high.
 The Sierras also contain three national parks: Yosemite National Park, Kings Canyon National Park, and Sequoia National Park.